The Great War (TV series): Reception

 Each episode of The Great War was seen by an average audience of over eight million people, a 17 percent share of the estimated viewing population.
 The fourth episode, the most popular of the series, reached an audience of over eleven million (22.6 percent of the audience).

 Awards

 The programme won a Bafta Special Award in 1964.
 Following transmission of the series by the Republic of Ireland's national TV station, Telefís Éireann, The Great War won a Jacob's Award at the 1964 presentation ceremony in Dublin.

 First World War centenary

-On 16 October 2013, fifty years after the release of the series, the BBC announced that unshown interview material, recorded during the making of The Great War, would be used in a new programme, provisionally titled My Great War, to be shown as part of the BBC's programmes during the First World War centenary.
+On 16 October 2013, nearly fifty years after the release of the series, the BBC announced that unshown interview material, recorded during the making of The Great War, would be used in a new programme, provisionally titled My Great War, to be shown as part of the BBC's programmes during the First World War centenary.
 The programme was first broadcast on 14 March 2014, retitled I Was There: The Great War Interviews.
 BBC Four Collections published a selection of the original unedited interviews on BBC iPlayer as The Great War Interviews.